Upcoming Mission: Georgia Institute of Technology AE BS/MS Honors Program

 GE Aerospace | May 2024 – Aug 2024

-• Worked with the planning team for the LEAP engine focusing on process improvement utilizing GD&T, and LEAN practices.
-Completed 2 official dispatch orders
+• Completed 2 official dispatch orders for CFM LEAP engines focusing on process improvement utilizing GD&T, and LEAN

-• Worked with assembly engineers on the LEAP 1A and 1B engines for inspection and evaluation
+• Worked with assembly engineers on the LEAP 1A & 1B engines for inspection and identifying 5+ critical quality errors

-• Oversaw the procurement, designing, and manufacturing on housing for engine components
+• Oversaw the procurement, designing, and manufacturing of housing for engine components, implemented my design in the development assembly shop floor

-• Collaborated with a cross-functional team to create a value stream map of our future process
+• Shadowed senior executive management and collaborated with a cross-functional team to create a value stream map of our future process reducing cycle redundancy

 High Power Rocketry